Benjamin15122/moon-flask/pages/people/wxi/index.md

 ## Introduction

-Microsoft Search Technology Center Asia (STCA)
+I was employed by Microsoft Search Technology Center Asia (STCA) after graduation.

 I received by M.Sc degree on software methodology supervised by Professor Chang Xu in 2015 from SPAR Group, Institute of Computer Software, Dept. Computer Science and Technology, Nanjing University.